 At the time there was suspicions around him; Emily said he was considered the person most likely to have been a cop, while Andrea remembers that when he was spoke of, they put his name in quotation-marks as they were not convinced his name really was Andy.
-At the end of Summer 1991, while he was visiting Emily's house, he made a move on Emily while he was staying in her house, which was rebuffed (he was made to sleep on the couch.
+At the end of Summer 1991, while he was visiting Emily's house, he made a move on her house.
+This was rebuffed and told that if he needed to stay the night over, he could sleep on the couch.
 He then left in a huff.
 Following this he vanished from the group.

 Emily Johns wrote of her experience for Peace News: